 The boots in the video are actually a slight negative heel by Earth.
 They are called Invincible, but I've had them for about 4 years and they are the only non-positive heeled, semi-niceish looking boot I have ever found.
 You might be able to find some on ebay.
 If you are so lucky, they tend to run about 1/2 size large.
 I'm normally a 8.5 US.

 Since there are way more companies out there now doing more minimal footwear, can anyone suggest a new company that has a zero-drop formal or kind of nice fashion boot?
 What about winter boot?
 What about men's shoes?
-If you've stumbled upon a great brand or style, please post a link below and I'll add these to my recommended shoe list.
+We've found a lot of options that I share in my recommended shoe list!